zooniverse/help/docs/next-steps/markdown.md

 will display a square image resized to 60 by 60 pixels.

-This also works for an image you host yourself - just update the URL to any publically accessible address.
+This also works for an image you host yourself - just update the URL to any publicly accessible address.